petamas/python-pathext/README.md

 Supports all arguments of `tempfile.TemporaryDirectory`, including `delete` introduced in Python 3.12.
 If `delete` is specified on Python 3.11 or older, ValueError is raised.

 Note that the returned path is always absolute, even if the `dir` parameter is relative.
 This is consistent with how `tempfile.TemporaryDirectory` works starting with Python 3.12.

+### `pathext.chdir_context()`

+Non parallel-safe context manager to change the current working directory.
+If `path` is `None`, it does nothing.
+If `path` is not `None`, it changes the current working directory upon entering and restores the old one on exit.

+Unlike `contextlib.chdir()`, this context manager is NOT reentrant or reusable.

+See `contextlib.chdir()`'s documentation on notes about threaded and async contexts.